Why Track Systems Are the Foundation of Professional Gallery Lighting?

 They prioritise coverage, brightness, and versatility across many use cases.

 Art gallery track lighting prioritises something very different.
+In professional track lighting for galleries, the focus is on:

 It focuses on: